Pranaykokkonda/aws_devops/README.md

 `chmod +x scripts/*`

-• Run the terraform script by following command
+• Based on required stage execute the terraform script by following command

 `./scripts/deploy.sh prod deploy`

 `./scripts/new.sh dev deploy`

+`./scripts/new.sh test deploy`

 • To Destroy The Infrastructure

 `./scripts/deploy.sh prod destroy`

 `./scripts/new.sh dev destroy`

+`./scripts/new.sh test destroy`

 ## 💻 Display the output
 •Upon successful deployment the application_url, instance-id, public_ip, s3_bucket_name and s3_bucket_arn will be displayed